vpeesapa/ECS-189L-Final-Project/ProjectDocument.md

 ## Game Logic

 The game is divided in Unity into one scene per level.
 Most of the core logic is in the `PlayerController` script attached to the `Player` object in each scene, which is configured with a variety of `[SerializeField]`s.
 This maintains the state needed within the level, and interfaces with UI and input.
 Some UI related objects are copied between scenes; a better overall architecture would probably make much heavier use of prefabs.

+The game is divided in Unity into one scene per level.
+Most of the core logic is in the `PlayerController` script attached to the `Player` object in each scene, which is configured with a variety of `[SerializeField]`s.
+This maintains the state needed within the level, and interfaces with UI and input.
+Some UI related objects are copied between scenes; a better overall architecture would probably make much heavier use of prefabs.

+There are two variable 'IsGrounded' and 'IsJumping' in the 'PlayerController' script to control the jump of the player.
+The 'IsGrounded' variable checks if the player is on the ground or a platform so that the player can not jump more than once in the air.
+The 'IsJumping' variable is used to check if the player is in the air so that the proper animation is used.
+If the player is in the air, the player should not be in the running animation.

+'PlayerController' script also holds the variables 'GemsCollected' and 'LivesRemaining'.
+These variables are used to display the proper counters on the UI of the game.
+The 'GemsCollected' variable is also used to check if the player has the correct number of gems to pass through a portal.
+The 'LivesRemaning' variable will make the user restart the level if the value reaches 0.

+The 'PlayerController' script also checks for interactions with the environment.
+For instance, if the player is on a conveyor belt, the player is slowly moved in the same direction the conveyor belt is moving.
+The script also checks if the player has collided with a gem and collects the gem.
+Collision with enemies and other obstacles such as spikes are also checked and the player goes back to the start of the level with one less life.
+If the player collides with a portal with the required number of gems, the player is automatically transported to the next level.

 # Sub-Roles